wvchallenges/se-challenge-expenses/README.markdown

 # [Backend](https://github.com/marcogbarcellos/csv-uploader)

-This is a simple api Built with the Nodejs Framework `Restify`, Postgresql with ORM `Sequelize`.
+This is a simple api Built with the Nodejs Framework `Restify`, Relational ORM `Sequelize`.

 Upload csv files considering the format of the template `expenses.csv` inside the folder `uploads`.

 It has an endpoint `http://localhost:3000/upload` (You can change the port and host if you prefer, setting the variables process.env.HOST process.env.PORT) to the this expense csv and persist on 2 entities: `Employee` and `Expense`.
-The frontend for this project can be found in [This small Reactjs Project] (https://github.com/marcogbarcellos/csv-uploader-react)
+The frontend for this project can be found is [This small Reactjs Project] (https://github.com/marcogbarcellos/csv-uploader-react)

 ## Database